scaleoutsystems/fedn/README.rst

 FEDn
 --------

 FEDn empowers its users to create federated learning applications that seamlessly transition from proof-of-concepts to secure real-world distributed deployments.
-Leverage a fully managed service (SaaS) to quickly get started with zero deployment of service-side components.
-Seamlessly progress towards production by choosing from a range of deployment options, including private cloud and self-managed on your own infrastructure.

 Core design principles:

+-  **Secure AND easy-to-use.** Federated learning aims to increase security and privacy in ML.
+FEDn is designed to Leverage a fully managed service (SaaS) to quickly get started with zero deployment of service-side components.

--  **Seamless transition from proof-of-concepts to real-world FL**.
-No code change is required to go from development and testing to production.
+-  **Cloud native design**.
+Minimal code change should be required to go from development and testing to production.
+By following cloud native design principles, we ensure a wide range of deployment options including private cloud and on-premise infrastructure.

--  **Designed for scalability and resilience.** Multiple aggregation servers (combiners) can share the workload.
+-  **Scalability and resilience.** Multiple aggregation servers (combiners) can share the workload.
 FEDn seamlessly recover from failures in all critical components and manages intermittent client-connections.

 -  **Secure by design.** FL clients do not need to open any ingress ports.
-FEDn utilizes secure, industry-standard communication protocols and supports token-based authentication and RBAC for FL clients usign Java Web Tokens (JWT), providing flexible integration in a range of production environments.
+Secure, industry-standard communication protocols (gRPC) and token-based authentication and RBAC (JWT) provides flexible integration in a range of production environments.

+- **ML-framework agnostic**.
+Use FEDn with your favorite ML framework.
+Examples available for

--  **Developer and data scientist friendly.** Extensive event logging and distributed tracing enables developers to monitor experiments in real-time, simplifying troubleshooting and auditing.
+-  **Developer friendly.** Extensive event logging and distributed tracing enables developers to monitor experiments in real-time, simplifying troubleshooting and auditing.
 Machine learning metrics can be accessed via both a Python API and visualized in an intuitive UI that helps the data scientists analyze and communicate ML-model training progress.

 Features